 I’m smitten.
 Tell me more.
 The stacks have 4-inch steel rods holding the rocks together.
 If you’re feeling all Dwayne Johnson and want to climb up and push one of the boulders off, don’t.
 Oh and there are no restrooms, so hit the Gold Strike casino for your lavatory needs.

 Location Jean, Nevada.
 Follow the brown signs for the exit.
 The road to the art runs parallel to I-15.
 Easy on, easy off.

-Tip The artwork will be on display for 2 years.
-I doubt that the artist will be touching up his work, so see it while the paint is fresh and vibrant, before the desert takes its toll.
+Tip The artwork will be on display until the end of 2021.
+The rocks recently got a new coat of paint, so see it while the paint is fresh and vibrant, before the desert takes its toll again.